SaneBox decides what you read; Fasrad handles what you’d have to answer — its own inbox, triaging, drafting, and following up.

 Where the line falls:

-Pick SaneBox if your problem is volume and you want a quiet inbox you still run yourself.
-Pick Fasrad if your problem is the answering — the replies, the scheduling, the follow-ups — and you want something that does that part for you.
+Pick Fasrad when your problem is the answering — the replies, the scheduling, the follow-ups — and you want something that does that part for you, not just a quieter inbox you still run by hand.

 These pages cover the adjacent jobs buyers usually compare before choosing an AI agent.

 No. SaneBox is a filter — it decides what reaches your inbox and never writes anything.
-Fasrad has its own inbox and acts: it drafts replies, sends them, books meetings, and follows up.
+Fasrad connects to your own inbox and acts: it drafts replies, sends them as you on your approval, books meetings, and follows up (and can run a dedicated inbox of its own instead).
 They solve different halves of the problem.
 SaneBox makes the inbox quieter; Fasrad clears the work.

 No. You tell Fasrad in plain language what matters — 'flag clients, draft scheduling replies, ignore newsletters' — and it learns your senders over time.
 There's no rule builder and no folder tree to maintain.